-Collaboration is an increasingly powerful tool, with Forbes recently proclaiming the transition from the information age to the collaboration age.
+Collaboration is an increasingly powerful tool, with Forbes declaring that we have transitioned from the information age to the collaboration age.

 In modern businesses, collaboration refers to bringing employees and business partners closer together, strengthening their working relationships.
 It cultivates an environment wherein expertise and knowledge is shared, creating a hotbed for innovation and growth.